Latin—The Use of Scott and Jones

 Those of us who have taught Latin from the ordinary Grammars must appreciate the freshness and interest of this book.
-A little girl of eleven who had been learning Latin about two months, when walking in Chester, and looking at the walls exclaimed: “Quam multae portae sunt, portae sunt quinque.” [“How many city gates?
-There are five gates.”]
+A little girl of eleven who had been learning Latin about two months, when walking in Chester, and looking at the walls exclaimed: “Quam multae portae sunt, portae sunt quinque.” [“How many gates there are—there are five gates.”]
 That she should express herself in Latin when seeing the old Roman city with its relics of the past showed the reality of the speech and its appropriateness in her mind, and I was as pleased at that as I should have been if she had begun to talk French on landing at Calais.

 Discussion on the Preceding Paper